 Knalysis Technologies Inc. ("Knalysis") is in the business of developing and selling on a SaaS basis medical marijuana patient management processing service.
-Knalysis has some clients that currently operate clinics in the state of Pennsylvania, which operations includes the dispensation of cannabis.
+Knalysis has a client that currently operates a clinic in the state of Pennsylvania and has provided clinic software for revenue of \$40 during the quarter.
+The Pennsylvania's clinic operations are limited to cannabis advice and prescriptions.
+This clinic is not vertically integrated.
 To the knowledge of the Company, the business of these clients is in compliance with the applicable licensing requirements and regulatory framework of Pennsylvania.

-Business Strategy and Developments During the Year Ended April 30, 2018
+Business Strategy and Developments